madelainedalangin/EspeonBot/README.md

 ## 🌐 Hosting
 The bot is hosted on PebbleHost and runs 24/7.
 If you want to run your own copy instead, follow the self-hosting instructions below.

+## 📝 TO-DO
+- add per user encryption so that each user's data gets encrypted with a key derived from their Discord ID.
+This way, the admin won't be able to read user data in the db.

 ## 🏠 Self-hosting
 Self-hosting gives you your own database.
 Your data stays completely separate from anyone else running the bot.